 DTS automatically generates a task name.
 We recommend that you specify a descriptive name to facilitate task identification.
 You do not need to specify a unique task name.
 You can use the default name or specify a custom name.

-DTS supports self-managed databases that can be accessed over the Internet or by using VPN Gateway, Express Connect, or Smart Access Gateway.
+DTS supports several methods to access self-managed databases.
 In this example, a self-managed database that can be accessed over the Internet is used.
-For information about migration solutions for other types of databases, see Overview of data migration scenarios.
+For information about how to migrate the data of other types of databases, see Overview of data migration scenarios.

 Parameter